How to Master Coding Interviews: Practice Like Real Interviews

 Are mock interviews necessary?

 Yes.
-Mock interviews simulate real pressure, interaction, and execution — which most candidates lack.
+Mock interviews simulate real pressure, interaction, and execution, which most candidates lack.
+They are the only practice method that trains communication and technical execution simultaneously.

 What do FAANG interviewers evaluate?